Job-Board1/job-board/README.md

 Technologies Stack: Use React for the frontend with one of the specified UI libraries.
 For the backend, use Node.js along with either MySQL or MongoDB.
 React Router: Utilize React Router for smooth navigation within the job board.
 Database (if using MySQL): Use Sequelize as an ORM for interacting with the MySQL database.
 In each project, it's important to prioritize user experience, data integrity, and security.
-These improved descriptions and requirements provide a more detailed framework for students to follow during the sprint.
+These improved descriptions and requirements provide a more detailed framework for students to follow during the sprint. senior project